aidenfockens/Movie-finder/README.txt

 --------------------------------------------------------------------------------

+Github Workflow:

+My workflow uses my makefile and tests that both the react app and flask app are correctly running.

 Project Overview:

 I used the Full TMDB Movies Dataset 2024 on Kaggle, which includes 2.7 million entries.
 However, only ~16,000 entries had revenue data, so I trained my models using this subset.
 This limited data impacted the accuracy of the models.